 The 2018 PM2.5 Plan contains motor vehicle emission budgets for PM2.5 and NOx established based on average annual daily emissions, as well as a trading mechanism.
-The motor vehicle emissions budget for PM2.5 includes directly emitted PM2.5 motor vehicle emissions from tailpipe, brake wear and tire wear.
+The motor vehicle emissions budgets for serious PM2.5 includes directly emitted PM2.5 motor vehicle emissions from tailpipe, brake wear and tire wear.
 VOC, SOx, ammonia, and dust (from paved roads, unpaved roads, and road construction) were found to be insignificant and not included in the motor vehicle emission budgets for conformity purposes.
-The applicable conformity budgets are provided in Table 1-5 for the 1997 annual and 24-hour PM2.5 standards and will be used to compare emissions resulting from the 2021 FTIP and the 2018 RTP (as amended).
+On December 29, 2021, EPA proposed approval of the SIP elements and conformity budgets that pertain to the 2012 annual PM2.5 standards, serious area requirements (final action expected by end of the year).
+The 2018 PM2.5 SIP conformity budgets from the December 29, 2021 Federal Register are provided in Table 1-6 below to address serious nonattainment requirements.
+These budgets will be used to compare emissions resulting from the 2023 FTIP and the 2022 RTP.
+Should EPA act on these budgets prior to federal approval of this conformity analysis, the budgets below will apply.